geodynamics/aspect/doc/sphinx/user/intro.md

 ## Acknowledgments

 The development of ASPECT has been funded through a variety of grants to the authors.
-Most immediately, it has been supported through the Computational Infrastructure in Geodynamics (CIG), initially by the CIG-I grant (National Science Foundation Award No. EAR-0426271, via The California Institute of Technology) and later by the CIG-II and CIG-III grants (National Science Foundation Awards No. EAR-0949446 and EAR-1550901, via The University of California - Davis).
+Most immediately, it has been supported through the Computational Infrastructure in Geodynamics (CIG), initially by the CIG-I grant (National Science Foundation Award No. EAR-0426271, via The California Institute of Technology) and later by the CIG-II and CIG-III grants (National Science Foundation Awards No. EAR-0949446 and EAR-1550901, via the University of California Davis).
 In addition, the libraries upon which ASPECT builds heavily have been supported through many other grants that are equally gratefully acknowledged.

 Please acknowledge CIG as follows: